Qumulo/qumulo-monitoring-dashboard/README.md

      **Notes:**

-       * Append `:8000` to the DNS name or IP address to specify the port.
+       * To specify the port, append `:8000` to the DNS name or IP address.

        * Because the cluster's metrics are labeled with the target, use a DNS name rather than IP address.